Backward Thinking and Divisiveness

 William Tyndale was burned at the stake in 1536 because he translated it into English. (http://www.tyndale.org/DeCoursey/life.html).
 In the last 450 odd years the public has been allowed to read it in their own language, but in my opinion most people haven’t yet put it in perspective.
 I hope my writing helps change that.

 Churches can’t ignore the Bible.
-No matter how progressive and modern they try to be, they have a millstone around their neck, a heart that is an obsolete book.
+No matter how progressive and modern they try to be, they have a millstone around their neck; an obsolete book.
 If they were to discard the Bible Christianity would become something else, something not Christian, and that would be too big a hurdle for even the most progressive amongst them.

 The authors knew their market at the time was credulous and superstitious, easily impressed by mythical stories and frightened by threats.
 The bible is targeted at the timid hoi polloi, the gullible gatherings, the naive little people, the consumers.
 It’s crowd control through creative writing.
 It’s a product of the petty politics of power-hungry people.